JBKahn/Proj-Morning-Team2-repo/Process.md

 2) No scrum master
 Seems unnecessary for a project our size.
 We'd rather delegate small tasks to specific people than have their be a master in charge of them all.
 We're also pretty busy so no one really wants the overhead of having to do it either.
 This will be simple if we keep it that way and if we found it had been a poor decision then we'd have elected one.

+3) No official daily scrum, but daily updates in Slack chat.